Pet Identification: A Must for Pets Who Travel

 Another Idea For RVers

-There are some innovative RV pet owners out there who have come up with an idea for all of those different “addresses” they have while traveling.
-In addition to your regular pet ID option, this idea is to put your space/site number for your current RV park on a disposable paper key tag and attach it to your pet’s collar.
+Some innovative RV pet owners out there have come up with an idea for all of those different “addresses” they have while traveling.
+In addition to your regular pet ID option, put your space/site number for your current RV park on a disposable paper key tag, and attach it to your pet’s collar.

-Another device now available, that we’ll be covering in more detail in a future article, is the GPS tracking device.
+Another device available, that we’ll be covering in more detail in a future article, is the GPS tracking device.
 While this type of tag is less about people identifying your pet, and more about you being able to find your lost pet quickly, it is worthy of mention when talking about preventing lost pets.